ringcentral/ringcentral-videosdk-ios-samples/samples/QuickStart-UIKit/README.md

 2. In the project settings, ensure your Apple Developer **Team** is updated to your own under **Signing & Capabilities** and also update the **bundle identifier** to your own.

 3. Build and Run the project, if successful, the application should startup in your apple device.

-## Known Issues

-- You may encounter some problems while running the sample applications, such as abnormal UI or crash, etc.

 ## Contact Us